Anton Chekhov

 Legacy

 Anton Chekhov passed away in 1904, but his stories and plays live on.
-Writers and actors all over the world still learn from his work.
-He showed that small, quiet stories can be just as powerful as big adventures.
+Writers and actors all over the world still study his work today.
+He taught us that even simple, quiet moments can be full of meaning.
+His life shows that being both smart and kind is a wonderful way to live.

 Anton Chekhov wrote more than 600 short stories.